 By Kam Williams

 John Hancock (Will Smith) is a superhero who has fallen out of favor with the public, and for good reason.
-First of all, he's usually drunk and draped across a bench in downtown L.A. where he routinely harasses pedestrians, whether cursing curious little kids or trying to molest attractive women.
+First of all, he can usually be found passed out with a bottle of whiskey in his hand, draped across a bench in downtown L.A.
+He routinely antagonizes pedestrians, behaving no differently than a typical bum living on Skid Row, whether cursing curious little kids for waking him or trying to molest attractive women as they pass by.

 Equally-annoying is the awkward, improbable and terribly twisted plotline which can only be comprehended with the benefit of 20-20 hindsight once all the pieces of the puzzle have finally been revealed.
 I'm not even sure how I would explain the resolution to an inquiring child incapable of such contorted mental calisthenics.

 For better or worse, Will Smith is a name long associated with July 4th blockbusters.
 Unfortunately, Hancock is more on the order of Wild Wild West, than Independence Day or Men in Black.
 Don't expect to laugh more than five times and you won't be disappointed.

 Fair (1 star)

 Movie Running time: 92 minutes

 See the Hancock trailer